Majors-Conservation Biology and Environmental Studies

 Majors-Conservation Biology and Microbiology

-Conservation Related Experience: Since the summer of 2018, I have been working at the United States Geological Survey (USGS) in Middleton, WI.
+Conservation Related Experience: For the past couple years, I have been working at the United States Geological Survey (USGS) in Middleton, WI.
 At the USGS, I have mostly worked with a team studying urban stormwater, but I have also worked with Hydrologic Technicians, researchers studying rural stormwater in Dane county, and researchers studying harmful algae blooms in Lake Erie.
 In addition to my work at the USGS, a friend and I have received a Wisconsin Idea Fellowship (WIF) for the 2019-2020 school year.
 With our WIF, we have partnered with the Goodman Community Center after-school program in Madison to run a club teaching elementary students about healthy and sustainable living.

 Connection to Conservation Biology: